Amnesty says migrants in Italy face widespread exploitation

 “I can’t go to the police because I don’t have documents: they would take my fingerprints and I would have to leave,” he was quoted as saying in the report.

-President Giorgio Napolitano released a statement to mark the UN’s International Migrants Day on Tuesday which criticized hostility to immigration in Italy as misguided.

-“Immigrants in Italy are an essential part of the population, the labor force, and also a source of vital energy for an aging society,” he said in the statement.

-Of Italy’s estimated 5.4 million foreign nationals, about half a million had no valid documentation, the report said.
+Of Italy’s estimated 5.4 million foreign nationals about half a million had no valid documentation, the report said.
+(Reporting by Naomi O‘Leary; Editing by Stephen Powell)